 Tomatoes are as versatile as any fruit, or vegetable, comes.

-Or they can be roasted, sauteed, grilled, used to make tomato sauce or chili, and featured in quiches and frittatas.
-They great on pizza or focaccia, in stews or shakshuka.
+Or they can be roasted, sautéed, grilled, used to make tomato sauce or chili, and featured in quiches and frittatas.
+They are great on pizza or focaccia, in stews or shakshuka.
 They can be stuffed, and when unripe, or green, they make lovely fried green tomatoes.
 Oh, and so much more.
-Slices of ripe tomatoes can be the perfect side, and whether alongside or ion combination, they match up well with chicken, seafood, meat, pasta and rice.
+Slices of ripe tomatoes can be the perfect side, and whether alongside or in combination, they match up well with chicken, seafood, meat, pasta, and rice.

 Any tomato fan will tell you — fresh tomatoes are really best in season.
 Supermarket winter tomatoes aren’t worth much, though plum tomatoes might be ok, so when fresh tomatoes are not in season or ideal, you can use canned tomatoes in many recipes.
 Depending on the dish, you can choose from tomato sauce, chopped, crushed, pureed, diced, or peeled tomatoes, and tomato paste.